let-def/lrgrep/doc/manual.md

 It is helpful to look at the sentences produced by enumeration to get an idea of the possible failures of a grammar.

-For instance, the calc grammar can be enumerated using `make enumerate`, or by manually executing `dune exec lrgrep -- -enumerate lr0 parse_errors.mlyl -g ../../_build/default/examples/calc/parser.cmly`.
-The `lr0` flag after specifies the precision of the enumeration; `lr0` is the correct value for 99% of cases (TODO: make it the default and add another flag for advanced use cases).
+For instance, the calc grammar can be enumerated using `make enumerate` in `examples/calc`, or by manually executing `dune exec lrgrep -- enumerate -g ../../_build/default/examples/calc/parser.cmly`.

 The first lines of output look like: